15 — Security and Data Protection

 UMBRACO_API_KEY), Cloudflare (CLOUDFLARE_API_TOKEN), and Mailjet are restricted to the Node.js context and never exposed to the client bundle.

-5. Webhook Security
+5. Cache Purge Security

 6. Data Protection & GDPR